Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Results

-As a remark on in-phase and antiphase motion, we emphasize that the present device, with alternating sign changes of the exchange, has built-in error correction against dephasing when aiming for periodic trajectories, such as those shown in Figs. \ref{fig:mix_sbe}, \ref{fig:pure_sbe}, \ref {fig:pulse_mixpure}, and \ref{fig:pshift_mixpure}.
-Phase coherence is maintained because faster phase accumulation during $J>0$ is compensated by more rapid phase reduction during $J<0$.
+Importantly, for both in-phase and antiphase motion, we emphasize that the proposed device---characterized by alternating exchange signs---possesses built-in error correction against dephasing for oscillatory trajectories, Figs. \ref{fig:mixpure_sbe}, \ref{fig:pulse_mixpure}, and \ref {fig:pshift_mixpure}.
+Phase coherence is preserved because the rapid phase accumulation during the ferromagnetic ($J<0$) intervals is compensated by the rapid phase unwinding during the antiferromagnetic ($J>0$) intervals, refocusing the state and producing an echo-like correction~\cite {Hahn1950,Bluhm2011}.
 Notably, being exchange-free, the node serves as an ideal location for qubits to idle.
-On the other hand, before applying the confinement potential, the stable lowest-energy state resides at either the local maximum or minimum of $J$, making these points natural sites for entanglement development.
+Conversely, prior to applying the confinement potential that yields the vibrations, the stable ground state resides at either the local maximum or minimum of $J$, making these points natural sites for entanglement initialization and development.
+While in-phase motion provides a robust baseline for tailoring entanglement dynamics, the strict periodicity of the evolution limits the accessible state space, particularly at short operation times.
+To overcome this limitation and access larger entanglement values, we now turn to the out-of-phase configuration, where the vibrational phases are shifted relative to one another.